rodrigo0345/MyLinuxConfigScript/README.md

 # My linux debian based configuration
 Made in order to simplify the setup of a new computer.

-Warnin: Only works with debian based systems
+Warning: Only works with debian based systems.

 ## Installation
 ```